 Sample retrieval and transfer: The Biorepository Working Group and Steering Committee must approve sample requests by reviewing the Sample Submission Form prior to electronic application to the UDNCB.
-After UDN approval by the applicant's receipt of a UDN approval number and completion of a Sample Submission Form through the Gateway, the UDNCB contacts the CS or CS-designated investigator requesting the samples by email to pre-arrange a date for shipment.
+After completion of a Sample Submission Form through the Gateway, the UDNCB contacts the CS or CS-designated investigator requesting the samples by email to pre-arrange a date for shipment.
 The samples are then located using the Progeny LIMS database, retrieved, and placed on dry ice to prepare for transfer to the investigator requesting the sample.